SamuelMR98/resume/resume.md

 ------------------------

 - Fluent in English, Spanish and Portuguese
-- Love League of Legends and the Lord of the Rings book and movie trilogy.
+- I love League of Legends and the Lord of the Rings book and movie trilogy.
 - Enjoy electronics and automatization projects

 [ref]: https://github.com/githubuser/superlongprojectname